Global Hiring Guide

 The Indian government has implemented various policies and initiatives to encourage foreign investment and promote entrepreneurship, including incentives for setting up operations and favorable tax regimes.

 Since 2016, the Indian government has enacted 53 regulatory reforms to boost the startup ecosystem.
-As a result, India's startup ecosystem boasts over 125 unicorns as of 2026, with a combined valuation exceeding $366 billion.
+As a result, India's startup ecosystem now includes more than 125 unicorns as of 2026, with a combined valuation in the hundreds of billions of dollars, according to industry trackers such as Inc42 and Invest India.

-Recently, the government also relaxed FDI (foreign direct investment) to allow 100% foreign direct investment in the procurement and manufacture of satellite systems.
-These measures have improved India's Ease of Doing Business (EoDB) rank from 142nd in 2014 to 63rd rank in 2020 and made it the world's seventh-largest FDI recipient in 2022.
+Recently, the government also relaxed FDI (foreign direct investment) rules to allow 100% foreign direct investment in the procurement and manufacture of satellite systems.
+India also continues to rank among the top global recipients of FDI, based on the latest UNCTAD World Investment Report.

 7. Robust infrastructure and internet connectivity